ttboma/practice-leetcode-rs/README.md

 Traditionally, the first step in learning a new programming language is writing a "Hello, World!" program.
 Another effective approach, based on my experience, is starting a project that involves solving [LeetCode](https://leetcode.com/) problems.
 This method not only reinforces fundamental programming concepts but also offers practical experience with real-world challenges.

-This is a Rust library crate providing a collection of solutions to [LeetCode](https://leetcode.com/) problems
+This repository is a Rust library crate that contains a collection of solutions to various LeetCode problems.
+It is designed to help you understand and implement data structures and algorithms through hands-on practice.

+Author: SHIEH, YUEH-CHANG

 ***SHIEH, YUEH-CHANG***.